dmillett/clash/README.md

 ```

 The new keys represent the path to the original structure ('.' delimited).
 Both Cheshire and clojure.data.json
-will work for parsing JSON text.
+will work for parsing JSON text, but Cheshire seems to be faster so it's the default.

 ```clojure
 (def flattened (apply merge-data (map #(flatten-json %) [json1 json2 json3 json4])))
 (pprint flattened)